waymousa/aws-edukit-iot-and-tensorflow/content/explore the code/_index.en.md

 unsigned int micro_speech_tflite_len = 18712;
 ```

 Note the len variable at the bottom of the file.
 You will need to update this when you train your own models with the size of the C variable so that the microcopntroller can allocate the right amount of memory for it.
 Yes!  you need to worry about memory usage now because your dealing with a microcontroller and space is finite :-)

+### audio_provider.cc

+This file sets up the i2s audio for the Edukit.
+It is one of the files that you will have to modify if you want to port this project to other hardware devices.
+The code intitilaizes the audio system and creates a ringbugffer where it will store the auid samples.
+Recording is started as a freertos xTaskCreate step and runs contonousely.
+As the audio is read by calling GetAudioSamples from the feature provider.
+The audio is then pulled off the ringbuffer so that is doesn't fill up.

+### feature_provider.cc

+This slices the audio up and

 In here you will see the supporting code from the Tensorflow project that allows the Edukit enable the microphone, write microphone data to a ringbuffer, read the buffer and convert the audio to a spectogram, run inferences using the Tensroflow model, confirm if a command was detected and respond to that command.